-The Compensation Committee works closely with Meridian Compensation Partners, or Meridian, our independent compensation consultants, to establish the peer group we use in reviewing and setting executive compensation for the upcoming year.
+The Compensation Committee works closely with Meridian Compensation Partners, LLC, or Meridian, our independent compensation consultant, to establish the peer groups we use in reviewing and setting executive compensation for the upcoming year.
 Meridian provides research data, and the Compensation Committee also considers input from Akamai executives and members of the Board on the competitive landscape in our industry and adjacent ones.
-We adhere to the following key principles to establish our peer group:
+We adhere to the following key principles to establish our peer groups:

 - Consistency.
-Peer group composition should remain relatively stable year over year. - Competitors.
+Peer group composition should remain relatively stable year over year. - Ompetitors.
 Peer group companies should reflect Akamai's competitors for executive talent as well as in business (including investment capital). - Similarity in Size.
-Peer group companies should be of a similar size; we generally consider revenue and market capitalization. - Statistical Validity.
+Benchmarking peer group companies should be of a similar size; we generally consider revenue and market capitalization. - Statistical Validity.
 Peer group should include enough data points to develop statistically valid data.
 We generally expect to include approximately 20 companies in our peer group.

 As we considered companies to include in our peer group, we identified a number of companies with which we compete for executive talent that are larger than Akamai.
 Failing to consider the practices of these companies would not allow us to structure our compensation programs effectively.
-To address this, the Compensation Committee approved and adopted two peer groups for use in connection with setting 2016 compensation.
+To address this, the Compensation Committee approved and adopted two peer groups for use in connection with setting 2018 compensation, one for benchmarking and one for additional design considerations.